Let me introduce you to a luxury accessible cottage, The Room For All Seasons, in Derbyshire.

 And look at the views…

-I look at a lot of holiday accommodation and frankly, The Room For All Seasons is one of the prettiest and luxurious I’ve seen so far.
+I have looked at many holiday accommodations, and The Room For All Seasons is one of the prettiest and most luxurious.

 The trust charges nowhere near that amount to stay in The Room For All Seasons.
 You can see their current prices on their website: Lane End Farm Trust Prices